CreativeCoding/course/docs/source/midi-1.rst

 We will be using an internal synthesiser too, so we need to install *fluidsynth*.

-Follow the instructions here https://github.com/FluidSynth/fluidsynth
+Follow the instructions here https://github.com/FluidSynth/fluidsynth/wiki/Download

 *FluidSynth* is a MIDI synthesizer which uses SoundFont (.SF2) files to generate audio.
-To get it to make a sound you will need one of these files (look here: http://www.hammersound.net, go to Sounds -> Soundfont Library -> Collections)
+To get it to make a sound you will need one of these files (look here: https://github.com/FluidSynth/fluidsynth/wiki/SoundFont for simplicity we are using *GeneralUser GS v1.471.sf2* )

 Once you have *fluidsynth* and have tested it works, you can move forward with the lesson.